RocketRace/rocketrace.github.io/decadv-2024.md

 Pixel art and web colors today!
 This calls for a new screenshot!
 ![screenshot of updated page with lots of green and new art][ss 2]

+## December 19
+The overall experience is really coming together beautifully.
+The navbar at the bottom looks adorably antequated, the colors are smooth and gentle, and the favicon makes me feel strong emotions when I look at it.

+![The updated page, again, with some stylistic tweaks][ss 3]

+Something about the icon triggers an emotional response in me.
+It's serene and natural, but full of detail and shine.
+Even though it's just a 16x16 crop of the background image I drew up yesterday, it feels very powerful.
+Listening to this feeling I had a revelation about what this project was about -- in thematic and aesthetic terms, it is like a forest or a starscape.
+Despite apparent chaos, it is in the order that is most natural within its own rules.
+It's not beholden to the whims of humans, and we will never be able to fit every detail of a forest in our minds.
+We are always casting a flashlight -- or radio telescope -- on a very narrow slice of the world that exists, independent of our understanding of said world.
+Ironically, it is *not* a digital garden.

+How can I reconcile this theme with the idea of putting bounds on the forest?
+It feels like the infinite forest is quite overpowering against attempts to confine and bound it.
+There's almost a thematic dissonance in the progress bar.
+Perhaps the dissonance is part of the point?
+The navbar is distinctly separate from the rest of the forest.
+I could highlight that with a border, or perhaps a slight shift in colors.
+In that way, the page encompasses both the forest itself, and our attempts to wrangle with it.

+It's strange sometimes, how art seems to *reveal* itself to you rather than you creating it.
+Like the art was there all along and I was merely traversing towards it without realizing.
+It feels immensely satisfying to have these moments of revelation, though.
+Divine even.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023